tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

     kernels in TF Lite.
 *   Code will be maintained by TensorFlow DevInfra and TFRT teams.

+#### Current Status

+*  We have a Kernel Fallback prototype
+*  Prototype support for two kernels: `AddN` and `Conv3D`
+*  Current binary size estimates (based on Android arm64 build): 1MB for framework and 100k per kernel per type.

+#### Planned work

+*  Finalize integration with TFRT.
+*  Convert a subset of TensorFlow kernels to support Kernel Fallback.

+#### Success metrics

+*  Binary size small enough to run on mobile platforms.
+*  Increased kernel coverage on mobile platforms.

 ### Platforms and Environments

 *   Primarily geared towards mobile platforms but should work on non-mobile